plugandpay/woocommerce-tbc-credit-card-payment-gateway-free/readme.txt

 == Screenshots ==

+1. New gateway appears on the WooCommerce -> Settings -> Payments options page
+2. TBC gateway options
-1. New payment option appears on checkout page
+3. New gateway appears on the checkout page
-2. User is redirected to Tbc form
+4. User is redirected to the TBC form
-3. Completed order via Tbc payment gateway
+5. Completed order via TBC payment gateway
-4. Failed order via Tbc payment gateway
+6. Failed order via TBC payment gateway
-5. Plugin settings page

 == Changelog ==